Call EPP toll-free at (800) 282-0880 during regular business hours (7:30 a.m. to 5:00 p.m.) Monday through Friday.

-The Electric Partnership Program (EPP) is designed to improve the electric efficiency of low-income households who participate in or are eligible for PIPP Plus (Percentage of Income Payment Plan Plus) by performing in-home audits and installing appropriate electric energy efficiency measures.
-Consumer education helps PIPP Plus participants get the most benefit from their electricity while learning how to reduce the amount of electricity they use.
-This is an integral part of the service delivery to every household.
+The Electric Partnership Program (EPP) is designed to improve the electric efficiency of low-income households who participate in or are eligible for the Percentage of Income Payment Plan Plus (PIPP Plus).
+The program performs in-home audits and installs appropriate electric energy efficiency measures.
+EPP also provides customers with information on how they can reduce the amount of electricity they use and improve their home’s efficiency

 Customers who are enrolled in electric PIPP Plus or who are eligible for PIPP Plus and have high energy use will be contacted by an authorized provider of EPP services.
 The EPP provider will conduct a home visit to evaluate how electricity is being used in the home, determine the best energy efficiency measures for the home and provide the customer with materials on how to reduce daily energy use.

 EPP services are available to Ohioans who:

 Customers who are enrolled in electric PIPP Plus and have high energy use compared with other electric PIPP Plus enrollees will be contacted by an authorized provider of EPP services.
 To find the EPP provider in your area, click here.

 Eligibility is determined from the information provided on the Energy Assistance Program application and from a review of your electric usage.
 You do not need to fill out an additional application if you applied for an energy assistance program in the last 12 months.